kuujo/yuppy/README.md

 interfaces, encapsulation and built-in member validation - features that are commonly found in other object-oriented languages - in a manner that preserves much of the dynamic nature of Python.
-While this library should certainly not always be used when developing with Python, it can certainly improve the integrity of your data and the stability of your code without comprimising usability.
+While this library should certainly not always be used when developing with Python, it can improve the integrity of your data and the stability of your code without comprimising usability.

 _I have heard and understand the arguments against encapsulation in Python.
-Besides, true encapsulation is obviously impossible.
-But I do believe there is a time and a place for this, and I learned a lot about the language in writing this library.
-Yuppy should be used responsibly, meaning most features should not be used in libraries with any significant user base._
+Virtually all Python variables are public in some sense.
+But I do believe there is a time and a place for these features, and I learned a lot about the language in writing this library.
+Yuppy should be used responsibly, meaning some features should not be used in libraries with a significant user base.
+That said, many Yuppy features - such as duck-typing based interfaces, constant attributes, and abstract and final classes - can be very useful within the context of a dynamic language.
+Be mindful of your users and of the language when using Yuppy._

 ### Table of contents
 -------------------